gruntjs/grunt-docs/Inside-Tasks.md

 _If you need the original file object properties, they are available on each individual file object under the `orig` property.
 Because grunt does all the hard work for you, the use-case for this property is unclear._

 ### this.filesSrc
 In a multi task, all `src` files files specified using any of the [file formats](/configuring-tasks#files) are reduced to a single array.
-If your task is "read only" and doesn't care about destination filepaths, use this array.
+If your task is "read only" and doesn't care about destination filepaths, you can use this array instead of `this.files`.

 This example shows how a simple "lint" task might work: